 IS A TERRIBLE MISTAKE…

 Young and beautiful, war widow Frances Whittier is no stranger to social intrigue.
-She finds Henry Middlebrook courageous and manly, unlike the foppish aristocrats she is used to, and is9781402283994_p0_v2_s600 inspired to exercise her considerable wit on his behalf.
+She finds Henry Middlebrook courageous and manly, unlike the foppish aristocrats she is used to, and is inspired to exercise her considerable wit on his behalf.
 But she may be too clever for her own good, and Frances discovers that she has set in motion a complicated train of events that’s only going to break her own heart…

 IT TAKES TWO TO TANGLE is listed as a Regency-set historical romance with tones of passionate, witty, and romance.
 The heat level could be considered sensual containing love scenes with euphemisms.
 Published by Sourcebooks Casablanca, IT TAKES TWO TO TANGLE is Book One in the Matchmaker Trilogy and is available in digital and print formats.